 How could your community be improved or changed?
 Draw, color, and label two pictures - one as your community is now and one as it would be after your change or improvement happens.

-The United States of America is called, "the Land of the Free."
+The United States of America is called "the Land of the Free."
 Laws are the rules the government puts in place to protect our rights and they guarantee that freedom.
-The Bill of Rights was added to the Constitution of the United States of America, in ten very important additions, called Amendments, guarantee those rights.
+The Bill of Rights, which was added to the Constitution of the United States of America, in ten very important additions to the Constitution (called Amendments) guarantee those rights.

-Watch this video to learn about the Bill of Rights: https://youtu.be/3P6E3Bpn5yw.

-In your opinion, what are the three most important amendments in the Bill of Rights?
+Watch this video to learn about the Bill of Rights, and then decide what are the three most important amendments in the Bill of Rights?
 How do these amendments affect your role as a citizen in your community?
 Share your choices.